ryrob30/mobile-services.en/help/android/c-marketing-cloud/mc-methods.md

 Here are the Experience Cloud ID methods that are provided by the Android library.

-The SDK currently supports multiple [!DNL Adobe Experience Cloud Solutions], including [!DNL Analytics], [!DNL Target], [!DNL Audience Manager], and the [!DNL Experience Cloud ID Service].
+The SDK currently supports multiple [!DNL Adobe Experience Cloud Solutions], including Analytics, Target, Audience Manager, and the Experience Cloud ID Service.

 Methods are prefixed according to the solution.
 For example, Experience Cloud ID methods are prefixed with `visitor`.
 For more information, see [Experience Cloud ID Configuration](/help/android/c-marketing-cloud/mcvid.md).